Master of Science in Physics

 The application deadline for Norwegian and other Nordic applicants is April 15th for admission to the autumn semester and November 1st for admission to the spring semester.

 Applicants from outside the Nordic countries: Who is an international applicant?
 The application deadline for self-financing and quota scheme applicants is December 1st for admission to the autumn semester.
 General admission requirements for international applicants.

 The courses in the study programme have varied forms of instruction, typically lectures, exercises, laboratory work, computer work, or combinations of these.

 Special curricula, project papers and the Master's thesis are supervised on an individual basis by the department's academic staff, possibly in collaboration with external companies or institutions by agreement.

-After handing in the Master's thesis, it is assessed, and normally within 6 weeks an oral presentation and examination is held, that may influence on the final mark.
+After handing in the Master's thesis, it is assessed, and normally within 6 weeks an oral presentation and examination are held, that may influence on the final mark.

 Language of instruction

-Language of instruction is English and all of the syllabus material is in English.
-Examination questions will be given in English, but may be answered either in English or in a Scandinavian language.
+The language of instruction is English and all of the syllabus material is in English.
+Examination questions will be given in English but may be answered either in English or in a Scandinavian language.